About the WTO

 The WTO has focussed instead on negotiating smaller agreements involving fewer countries.
 One example is the WTO Environmental Goods Agreement, for which negotiations are ongoing with an aim to remove tariffs on products that are considered good for the environment.
 However, only 17 countries out of the WTO’s 164 member states are involved in the deal, and an agreement has not yet been reached.

-The result of the WTO’s shortcomings has been an increasing number of bilateral and regional free trade agreements being negotiated outside the WTO framework.
+The United States, Japan and the EU and other wealthier countries like Australia have negotiated many bilateral, and regional free trade agreements outside of the WTO, which leave out or can be harmful to developing nations.
 These include the Trans-Pacific Partnership (TPP) the Regional Comprehensive Economic Partnership (RCEP), and the Trade in Services Agreement (TiSA)

 Trump and the WTO

-Member states have been under increasing pressure to reform the WTO by the US’s “America First “ tactics which reject the rules of global forums.
-Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint WTO judges, and defied WTO rules in imposing huge unilateral tariffs on Chinese and other imports to the US.
-Trump wants China to agree to tougher rules on subsidies, state-owned companies and preferential treatment.
+US President Trump's “America First “ tactics have tried to falsely paint the US as a victim in the WTO.
+Trump has condemned the WTO as “unfair” to the US, has threatened to withdraw from the body, has refused to reappoint members of the WTO appeals body, and defied WTO rules in imposing huge unilateral tariffs on Chinese and other imports to the US.
+Trump wants China to agree to tougher rules on subsidies and state-owned companies, and wants to remove differential treatment for developing countries.

 Read more about the following WTO negotiations: